Midnight Cowboy: Reception

+In his original 1969 review, Roger Ebert of The Chicago Sun-Times gave the film three stars out of four, praising the "magnificent performances" of Voight and Hoffman and saying the film "should have been about their mutual self-discovery" but was bogged down by clumsy flashbacks and "a string of melodramatic scenes that will not do".

 In a 25th-anniversary retrospective in 1994, Owen Gleiberman of Entertainment Weekly wrote: "Midnight Cowboys peep-show vision of Manhattan lowlife may no longer be shocking, but what is shocking, in 1994, is to see a major studio film linger this lovingly on characters who have nothing to offer the audience but their own lost souls."
+Ebert also revisited the film for its 25th Anniversary, and largely reiterated his earlier assessment.
+He said viewers had "done our own editing job on [their memories of the film].
+We’ve forgotten the excesses and the detours, and remembered the purity of the central characters and the Voight and Hoffman performances."

 As of 2022, Midnight Cowboy holds an 89% approval rating on online review aggregator Rotten Tomatoes, with an average rating of 8.50/10, based on 116 reviews.
 The website's critical consensus states: "John Schlesinger's gritty, unrelentingly bleak look at the seedy underbelly of urban American life is undeniably disturbing, but Dustin Hoffman and Jon Voight's performances make it difficult to turn away."
+Metacritic, which uses a weighted average, assigned the a score of 79 out of 100, based on 16 critics, indicating "generally favorable" reviews.

+In 2006, Writers Guild of America West ranked its screenplay 36th in WGA’s list of 101 Greatest Screenplays.
 The Japanese filmmaker Akira Kurosawa cited this movie as one of his 100 favorite films.

 Box office

 The film opened at the Coronet Theatre in New York City, and grossed a house record $61,503 in its first week.
 In its tenth week of release, the film became number one in the United States, with a weekly gross of $550,237, and was the highest-grossing movie in September 1969.
 The film earned $11 million in rentals in the United States and Canada in 1969, and added a further $5.3 million the following year when it won the Academy Award for Best Picture.
 It eventually earned rentals of $20.5 million in the United States and Canada.
 By 1975, it had earned rentals of over $30 million worldwide.